Chargeback/interview/README.md

 A local library needs us to design and implement a checkout system for a new branch.
 We have some models according to the spec they provided.
 The solution might require more models than this, the customer just provided a base spec for us to build from

-  a.
-Media
+  A. Media
-  b.
-MediaCopy
+  B. MediaCopy
-  b.
-User
+  C. User
-  c.
-Checkout
+  D. Checkout

 We need to:
 1. Model the relationships between these models to develop a usable checkout api.